- Common Cold in Babies

-- If your baby is on solids, give your baby fruits rich in vitamin-C or juices to keep him hydrated and ensure that he drinks a lot of water.
+- If your baby is already on solids, give him fruits rich in vitamin C or juices to keep him hydrated and ensure that he drinks a lot of water.

-- Breastfeed your infant as much as you can so that he/she can reap all the benefits of breastmilk.
+- Breastfeed your infant as much as you can so that he can reap all the benefits of breastmilk.